 To learn more about sending email securely, take a look at our how to encrypt your emails guide.
 We’ve also discussed Google, along with several alternatives, in our best cloud-based email services feature.

-There are plenty of options for cloud storage, too, so if you want to avoid using Google Drive, read our best cloud storage article.
+There are plenty of options for cloud storage, too, so if you want to avoid using Google Drive, check out our top cloud storage options.

 Another way to make yourself harder to track is a virtual private network.
 It isn’t clear if that will help you avoid Google tracking completely, though, as it can identify you through other factors.
 Obviously, if you are signed in to a Google service when using a VPN, it will be able to link your activity to your account.